RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m2-guides/intro.md

 In the labs, you will define the policies to solve a credit card dispute using different approaches like Decision tables and Spreadsheets, DMN, and technical rules.
 Once deployed you will expose these rules and decisions as a service, accessible through API’s,

-**Topics covered:** Rules, DRL, DMN, Decision tTables, OMG standards,  deploying your first assets, KJARs, and the REST API for rules and decisions.
+**Topics covered:** Rules, DRL, DMN, Decision Tables, OMG standards,  deploying your first assets, KJARs, and the REST API for rules and decisions.

 More information can be found at in our [documentation](http://docs.redhat.com).